yixuan/arpack-eigen/README.md

 and options, and call member functions of this object to compute and retrieve the eigenvalues and/or eigenvectors.

-## Examples

-Retrieving the largest (in magnitude) three eigenvalues and corresponding eigenvectors of a real symmetric matrix.
+This can be better exaplained by the example below, which calculates the largest (in magnitude, or equivalently, absolute value) three eigenvalues and corresponding eigenvectors of a real symmetric matrix.

 ```cpp